Application-Driven Learning: A Closed-Loop Prediction and Optimization Approach Applied to Dynamic Reserves and Demand Forecasting

 \ABSTRACT{

-Forecasting and decision-making are generally modeled as two sequential steps with no feedback, following an open-loop approach.
-In power systems, operators first forecast loads trying to minimize errors with respect to historical data.
-They also size reserve requirements based on error estimates.
-Next, energy and reserves are scheduled and the system is operated following the dispatch schedule, deploying reserves as needed to accommodate forecast errors.
-However, co-optimizing these processes may lead to better decisions and result in lower operating costs than when they are considered sequentially.
-In this paper, we present a new closed-loop learning framework in which the processes of forecasting and decision-making are merged and co-optimized through a bilevel optimization problem.
-We prove asymptotic convergence of the method and propose two solution approaches: an exact method based on the KKT conditions of the second level problem, and a scalable heuristic approach suitable for decomposition methods.
-We benchmark our methodology with the standard sequential least-squares forecast and dispatch planning process.
-We apply the proposed methodology to an illustrative system and to a wide range of systems ranging from dozens to thousands of buses.
-Our results show that the proposed approach yields consistently better performance than the standard open-loop approach.
+{ Decision-making is generally modeled as sequential forecast-decision steps with no feedback, following an open-loop approach.
+For instance, in the electricity sector, system operators use the forecast-decision approach followed by ad hoc rules to determine reserve requirements and biased net load forecasts to guard the system against renewable generation and demand uncertainty.
+Such procedures lack technical formalism to minimize operating and reliability costs.
+We present a new closed-loop framework, named application-driven learning, in which the best forecasting model is defined according to a given application cost function.
+We consider applications in which the decision-making process is driven by two-stage optimization schemes fed by multivariate point forecasts.
+We present our estimation method as a bilevel optimization problem and prove convergence to the best estimator regarding the expected application cost.
+We propose two solution methods: an exact method based on the KKT conditions of the second-level problems and a scalable heuristic suitable for decomposition.
+Thus, we offer an alternative scientifically grounded approach to current ad hoc procedures implemented in industry practices.
+We test the proposed methodology with real data and large-scale systems with thousands of buses.
+Results show that the proposed methodology is scalable and consistently performs better than the standard open-loop approach.